 This stage is a research stage where the property (ie block for a new house or existing house for an extension/ renovation project) is analysed by the Architect, and the Owner’s requirements for the project are assessed.
-The Architect will visit the property and meet with the Owner so that he can prepare a Property Analysis & Client Needs Report.

 At this early stage the architect will also select a Builder for the project.
 The selection criteria will be based on several factors such as :

 - Owner’s schedule/timeframe

 - Owner’s budget

 The Builder will assess the property and advise the Architect and Owner of any potential cost issues that should be addressed during the design stages.
 This early input will help the Architect keep the project on budget going forward.

 During this stage a contour and feature survey of the property should also be carried out so that the Architect has that information prior to commencing the Concept Design stage.
 The survey can be carried out by a licensed surveyor.
 Perth Residential Architect can organise the survey on behalf of the Owner if they wish.

 Based on the assessment of the Owner's needs and requirements, a sketch design is prepared by the Architect.
 The Sketch Design is a basic floor plan, that indicates the arrangement of the rooms in the house.
 It gives the owner an idea of how all the rooms relate to each other and the size of the spaces.
 The Builder can then provide an estimate of what he believes the construction cost will be.
 At this early stage the Owner will know whether what he wants can be achieved with his budget.

 If the Owner is happy with the budget estimate based on the Sketch Design, the Architect can then prepare a Concept Design.
 The concept drawings are more detailed than the Sketch Design and include the following information: